 Taiwan – Mt Hehuan / Hehuanshan

-Hehuanshan, 合歡山, Mt Hehuan (also called Joy Mountain) is a 3416metre high mountain in Central Taiwan.
-The peak lies on the boundaries of Nantou and Hualien counties and is within the Taroko Gorge National Park.
-Mt Hehuan is a popular destination for the locals; it is also one the most accessible high altitude hiking trails in Taiwan.
-The East Peak (3421m) and North Peak 3422m of Mt Hehuan are actually higher than the main peak.
-Mt Hehuan is part of the Central Mountain Range (中央山脈) that makes up the backbone of Taiwan.
+Hehuanshan, 合歡山 (Mt Hehuan, also known as Joy Mountain) is a series of peaks in Central Mountain Range (中央山脈) that makes up the backbone of Taiwan.
+The peaks lie on the boundaries of Nantou and Hualien counties and is within the Taroko Gorge National Park.
+Being one of the the most accessible high altitude hiking trails in Taiwan, it is a popular destination among the locals.
+The east peak (3421m) and north peak (3422m) of Mt Hehuan are higher than the main peak (3416m).
 In the past, a military training area was built in the proximity of Mt Hehuan.
 The mountain range also features the remains of a ski lift, reportedly used by Taiwan's elite during the martial law period and inaccessible to most people.
 The unreliability of snowfall has meant that the ski lift was abandoned years ago.

 The peaks are among the “Hundred Peaks” (百岳) identified by Taiwanese as great mountains of Taiwan.
-While Jade Mountain (玉山) and Snow Mountain (雪山) are rank #1 and #2 respectively, Mt Hehuan Main Peak is rank #37, East Peak is rank #35, North Peak is rank #34, and Mt Shimen is rank #66.
+Jade Mountain (玉山) and Snow Mountain (雪山) are ranked #1 and #2 respectively.
+Mt Hehuan Main Peak is ranked #37, East Peak #35, North Peak #34, and Mt Shimen #66.
 Mt Shimen is also the easiest and shortest hike among the 100 peaks.

 The popular trekking seasons are:

 - Winter (December)